Uniform Continuity and Br\'ezis-Lieb Type Splitting for Superposition Operators in Sobolev Space: Introduction

 \section{Introduction}

-In their seminal paper \cite{MR84e:28003} Br\'ezis and Lieb prove a result about the decoupling of certain integral expressions, which has been used as one way to apply concentration compactness arguments in the calculus of variations.
-The alternative technical tool that enables concentration compactness arguments is the (measure theoretic) concentration function, in conjunction with cut-off procedures, as presented by Lions\cite{MR88e:35170,MR87e:49035a,MR87e:49035b}.
-To describe a special case of the Brezis-Lieb lemma, suppose that $\Omega$ is a domain in $\dR^N$, $\mu >1$, $f(t) \coloneqq \abs{t}^\mu $ for $t\in\dR$, and $(u_n)$ a bounded sequence in $L^\mu (\Omega)$ that converges pointwise almost everywhere to some function $u$.
-If one denotes by $\cF\colon L^\mu(\Omega)\to L^1(\Omega)$ the superposition operator induced by $f$, i.e., $\cF(v)(x)\coloneqq f(v(x))$, then $u\in L^\mu(\Omega)$ and
+In their seminal paper \cite{MR699419} Br\'ezis and Lieb prove a result about the decoupling of certain integral expressions, which has been used extensively in the calculus of variations.
+Using concentration compactness arguments in the spirit of Lions\cite{MR88e:35170,MR778970,MR778974} we prove a variant of this lemma under weaker assumptions on the nonlinearity than known before.
+To describe a special case of the Br\'ezis-Lieb lemma, suppose that $\Omega$ is an unbounded domain in $\dR^N$, $p >1$, $f(t) \coloneqq \abs{t}^p $ for $t\in\dR$, and $(u_n)$ a bounded sequence in $L^p (\Omega)$ that converges pointwise almost everywhere to some function $u$.
+If one denotes by $\cF\colon L^p(\Omega)\to L^1(\Omega)$ the superposition operator induced by $f$, i.e., $\cF(v)(x)\coloneqq f(v(x))$, then the result in \cite{MR699419} implies that $u\in L^p(\Omega)$ and

-The same conclusion is obtained in that paper for more general functions $f$, imposing conditions on $f$ that are satisfied for continuous convex functions with $f(0)=0$, and imposing additional conditions on the sequence $(u_n)$.
-If $\nu\ge1$ an analogous statement is also known to hold true for the map $\cF\colon L^{\mu\nu}(\Omega) \to L^\nu(\Omega)$.
+The same conclusion is obtained in that paper for more general functions, imposing conditions that are satisfied for continuous convex $f$ with $f(0)=0$, and imposing additional conditions on the sequence $(u_n)$.

-Our aim is to give a similar result under a different set of hypotheses that applies to a much larger class of functions $f$ within a certain range of exponents $\mu$.
-In particular, we do not impose any convexity type assumptions on $f$ as was done in \cite{MR84e:28003}, nor any regularity assumptions that go further than continuity.
-A typical assumption of the latter type that has been used by many authors is to assume $f$ to be H{\"o}lder continuous with constants on compact intervals that have polynomially bounded growth in the correct sense.
-For one, even stronger, but typical, incarnation of this assumption see, e.g., \cite[Lemma~1.3]{MR1885519}.
+A different approach to the decoupling of superposition operators along sequences of functions rests on certain regularity assumptions on $f$.
+For example, assume that $f\in C^1(\dR)$ satisfies

+Then the proof of \cite[Lemma~8.1]{MR1400007} can easily be extended to obtain \eqref{eq:26}.
+See also the slightly more general \cite[Lemma~1.3]{MR1885519}, where $f$ is allowed to depend on $x$ explicitly.